New zero-rated GST change 2013

 Use this page to find out about the Australian zero-rated GST terminology changes we made on 25 March 2013.

-Xero has archived the No GST and GST Exempt tax rates and replaced them with 2 new tax rates:
+Xero has archived the No GST and GST Exempt tax rates and replaced them with two new tax rates:

 - BAS Excluded